 The museum also featured a collection of chairs from famous designers like Frank Lloyd Wright called “The Art of the Chair.”
 While you wouldn’t think of chairs as being artistic, some of these were clearly designed as art pieces first, without much thought given to the comfort of the sitter.
 However, there was something quite beautiful in art behind a normal piece of furniture.

 On the ground floor of the museum are two galleries: one dedicated to sculpture, and one dedicated to architecture.
-The sculpture gallery features nearly 70 plaster casts of works from ancient Egypt, Greece, and Rome, while the architecture gallery features plaster caster of architectural elements from the same cultures.
+The sculpture gallery features nearly 70 plaster casts of works from ancient Egypt, Greece, and Rome, while the architecture gallery features a plaster cast of architectural elements from the same cultures.

 While it might sound a bit strange to have plaster casts, it does give visitors the ability to see a lot of amazing pieces that they might not be able to see in one place.
 Make sure to check out the plaster cast of the West Portal of Saint-Gilles-du-Gard, which is said to be the largest plaster cast in the world.